 What will happen now that the coronavirus restrictions in the United States are lifting?
-The Center For Disease Control (CDC) reported that there are 1,193,813 coronavirus cases and 70,802 deaths in the United States as of May 06, 2020.
+The Center For Disease Control (CDC) reported 1,193,813 coronavirus cases and 70,802 deaths in the United States as of May 06, 2020.

 Why has the United States decided to lift the coronavirus restrictions?

-The numbers don’t lie, and by the governments, on admission, the cases and the deaths will get worst.
+The numbers don’t lie, and the cases and the deaths will worsen by the governments on admission.
 The coronavirus cases and deaths are not the only numbers driving the decision to reopen the country.
 If government officials looked at the coronavirus case and death numbers, only the country would remain closed.

 Other numbers that government officials are watching are the political and economic numbers.
 The coronavirus has destroyed the economy and put a lot of Americans out of work.
 At some point, the government had to determine what losses were acceptable.
 But is it too soon to lift the coronavirus restrictions.